justinmahar/react-html-props/README.md

 export type DivPropsWithoutRef = React.HTMLAttributes<HTMLDivElement>;
 ```

-> A `ref` may not always be applicable, so it remains optional to give you the flexibility.
-For instance, components returned by [`styled-components`](https://styled-components.com/) do not support React's `ref`.
+> A `ref` may not always be desirable, so it remains optional to give you the flexibility.
+For instance, components returned by [`styled-components`](https://styled-components.com/) may not support React's `ref` type.

 ## TypeScript